AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 You would migrate CoPilot data when uptaking a new CoPilot *image release* version.
 After launching a new CoPilot instance based on the new image release version, you would migrate data from the old instance to the new instance.
 You would also migrate CoPilot data any time you want to deploy a new instance of CoPilot and retain your data from the old instance.
 You can launch the new instance through the same CSP marketplace portal as your existing instance, by using the controller UI (starting from Controller 6.7.1185 for AWS Cloud only), or by using Terraform scripts.

-For instructions on migrating CoPilot data from a source to a destination instance, see "Migrate data from one CoPilot instance to another".
+For instructions on migrating CoPilot data from a source to a destination instance, see `Migrate data from one CoPilot instance to another`_.

 Migrate data from one CoPilot instance to another
 ===========================================================

 This section provides instructions for migrating CoPilot data from one CoPilot instance to another CoPilot instance.
-See also "About Migrating Data to a CoPilot Instance".
+See also `About Migrating CoPilot Data`_.

 The following terms are used in these instructions: